staticbg/Notification_System/README.md

 <h2>REST API endpoints</h2>
 The interface for the Notification Sending System is REST.
-The following endpoints are available:
+The following endpoints are available:<br>
-1. POST "/notification"
+1. POST "/notification"<br>
    * Used to create a notification.
-This is the entry point for the users of the Notification Sending System.
+This is the entry point for the users of the Notification Sending System.<br>
-   * Example request body
+   * Example request body<br>
      <code> {
          "channel": "SMS",
          "subject": "Test Notification",